 The Scotia Barrens is part of State Game Lands 176 and is open for visitors to explore.
 Most popular with runners and mountain bikers, the landscape here is also great for birders and those that want to explore one of the more interesting abandoned places in PA.

-The area is crisscrossed by miles of trails many of which are often ridden by local mountain bikers.
-While it was out of production for awhile, a new version of the fantastic Scotia Map by Purple Lizard has been released recently.
+The area is crisscrossed by miles of trails many of which are often ridden by local mountain bikers, though whether this is technically allowed is questionable.
+While it was out of production for a few years, a new version of the fantastic Scotia Map by Purple Lizard has been released recently.
 If you want to explore the area more, this is a great resource to have and the only map that I know of to the area.

 Fortunately, if you know where to look, finding the ruins of Scotia is quite easy, and there are plenty of other great hidden gems that you can find on your own by exploring the area.